 I went to explore the Murcia region, known as the garden of Spain, to see what it has to offer.

 I loved my time in Murcia but I’ve found that many people know very little about this gorgeous area and are unaware of all the reasons they should visit.
-So here are just 9 nine reasons why I think you should visit Murica…
+Murcia isn’t as popular as the more touristy areas such as Salou so here are just 9 nine reasons why I think you should visit Murica…

 1. Wine Tasting and Vineyards

 The Spanish sure know how to make a good wine or two!
 Murcia makes some incredible wines, and with vineyards aplenty in the Bullas area you can enjoy some wine education along with sampling the best they have to offer.
 PLUS, it’s incredible affordable.
 The place we visited was just €10-15 for the wine tasting AND tapas.